 Why They’re Asking

-This question helps your prospective employer get a read on your ability to communicate and appropriately balance personal and professional information.
-It doubles as a chance to get a feel for both who you are as a person and an opportunity to see how well you can comfortably build rapport without being overly casual.
+This question helps your prospective employer get a read on your ability to communicate and balance personal and professional information appropriately.
+It also serves as a chance to get a feel for both who you are as a person and how well you can comfortably build rapport (without being overly casual or unprofessional).

 How to Answer

-As I said, this question is supposed to incorporate elements of both your personal and professional lives — so make sure you touch on each without getting too hung up on one in particular.
+This question is your opportunity to incorporate elements of both your personal and professional life — so make sure you touch on each, but don’t get too focused on either one.
 Start with an interesting personal tidbit.
-Then, talk about why you are pursuing a sales career in general, and finish by discussing why you're interested in this particular company.
+Then, talk about why you are pursuing a sales career in general, and finish by discussing why you’re interested in this particular company.

 Sample Answer

-“Well off the clock I am deeply in love with my X hobby, I’ve done it for years and enjoy it with my friends and family!
-And professionally, I’ve been a salesperson for Y years as I have a passion for Z, which led me to find your company that aligns with my interests.”
+“Well, off the clock, I am deeply in love with my X hobby — I’ve done it for years, and I enjoy engaging in it with my friends and family!
+Professionally, I’ve been a salesperson for Y years as I have always had a passion for Z. This passion led me to find your company, as I believe your organization’s goals and values align closely with my interests.”

 3. “Give me an overview of your career to date.”